B2B Prospecting Cadence: Book Meetings With Leads in 30 Days

 Connect to find out more.

-Why does the cadence begin with a LinkedIn connection request?
+Why does the cadence begin with a LinkedIn message?
 David Bentham explains:

 Hi [first name],